 See the library reading list for this module (Canterbury)

-Demonstrate understanding of the relevant civilisation and contemporary society on the basis of first-hand experience;
+2 Demonstrate understanding of the relevant civilisation and contemporary society based on first-hand experience;

 Back to top